 Details of draft specification documentation for any specific drainage, soil preparation, tree pits, staking, irrigation and mulching requirements;

-An annotated pavement plan and related specifications, detailing proposed site levels and the materiality and colour of all proposed hard surfacing; and
+Annotated pavement plan(s) and related specifications, detailing proposed site levels and the materiality and colour of all proposed hard surfacing, including details for the proposed public walkways, cycleways and golf-cart track; and

-An annotated street furniture plan and related specifications which confirm the location and type of all seats, bins, lights, fences, walls and other structural landscape design elements.
+Annotated street furniture plan(s) and related specifications which confirm the location and type of all seats, bins, lights, fences, walls and other structural landscape design elements.

+Advice Notes:

+The finalised LPs should include details in accordance with the requirements of Condition 51 for the public walkways and cycleways within the respective Project Stage, unless a separate plan is prepared to satisfy Condition 51.

-Landscaping and maintenance requirements
+Landscaping Implementation and Maintenance Requirements